tjvantoll/articles/hackster/kid-tracker/article.md

 ![](arduino-options.png)

 > **NOTE**:
 > * Floating point support uses a _lot_ of memory, so you should use some caution before building with it in any IoT project.
-This is one reason I chose the Swan for this project, as it comes with a hefty 640KB of RAM which is great for situations like this.
+The Swan is great for project’s that require floating point support, as it comes with a hefty 640KB of RAM.
 > * As a reminder, this [project’s full source code](https://github.com/tjvantoll/kid-tracker) is available on GitHub.
-Feel free to jump there for a copy-and-paste friendly version of the entire sketch.
+Feel free to head there for a copy-and-paste friendly version of the entire program.

 And with that, go ahead and upload your code to your Swan one last time.
-Once you do, go ahead and press the user button on your Swan.
+Once you do, press the user button on your Swan.
 You should see the following in your Serial Monitor (remembering it may take a few minutes to acquire a GPS signal, so you might see “The Notecard does not yet have a location” several times on start up).

 ![](log-success.png)